 Roasted Garlic Dip

-- Prep garlic: Trim the top ¼ inch off the top of each garlic bulb.
-Place the garlic bulb cut-side up on a piece of foil and drizzle with olive oil.
-Wrap the garlic in the foil and place in a small baking dish to help the garlic sit cut-side up.
+- Prep garlic: Trim about ¼ inch (6 mm) off the top of each garlic bulb to expose the cloves.
+Place cut-side up on foil, drizzle with olive oil, and wrap tightly.
+Set in a small baking dish to keep bulbs upright.

-- Roast: Roast the garlic for 30 minutes or until the garlic cloves are golden brown and tender.
+- Roast garlic: Bake for 30 minutes, or until the cloves are golden and soft.
+Let cool slightly.

-- Make dip: Once the garlic has cooled enough to handle, press the garlic cloves out of their skins and add to a food processor with the remaining dip ingredients.
-Process until smooth and creamy.
+- Make dip: Squeeze the roasted garlic cloves out of their skins into a food processor.
+Add the remaining dip ingredients and blend until smooth and creamy.

-- Prep: Preheat the oven to 450ºF.
-Place a large sheet pan in the oven to preheat while you prep the potatoes.
+- Preheat oven and pan: Preheat to 450ºF (230ºC).
+Place a large baking sheet in the oven while it preheats.

-- Parboil (optional): Add the potato wedges to a pot of cold water with 1 teaspoon salt and bring to a boil.
-Boil for 3-4 minutes.
+- Parboil (optional): Place wedges in a pot of cold water with 1 teaspoon salt.
+Bring to a boil and cook 3–4 minutes.
 (Tip: Be careful not to parboil the potatoes too long.
 Otherwise, they may fall apart when tossing with the seasonings.)
-Drain in a colander and allow them to rest and steam dry for about 5 minutes, or until they are no longer steaming.
+Drain and let steam-dry for 5 minutes.

-- Season: Toss the potato wedges in a large bowl with oil, garlic powder, paprika, salt, and pepper until the potatoes are well coated.
+- Season: In a large bowl, toss wedges with olive oil, garlic powder, paprika, remaining salt, and pepper.

-- Parboil (optional): Add the potato wedges to a pot of cold water with 1 teaspoon salt and bring to a boil.
-Boil for 3-4 minutes.
+- Parboil (optional): Place wedges in a pot of cold water with 1 teaspoon salt.
+Bring to a boil and cook 3–4 minutes.
 (Tip: Be careful not to parboil the potatoes too long.
 Otherwise, they may fall apart when tossing with the seasonings.)
-Drain in a colander and allow them to rest and steam dry for about 5 minutes, or until they are no longer steaming.
+Drain and let steam-dry for 5 minutes.

-- Season: Toss the potato wedges in a large bowl with oil, garlic powder, paprika, salt, and pepper until the potatoes are well coated.
+- Season: In a large bowl, toss wedges with olive oil, garlic powder, paprika, remaining salt, and pepper.

 Notes